-It is also recommended that dust-generating activities or earthworks as well as crushing areas may need to be rescheduled or the frequency of application of dust control/suppressant increased especially during periods of high winds and if excessive visible dust is blowing towards where other employees are working or to the nearby residences outside the site in order to achieve the objective of the EMPr.
+It was evidenced during inspection that dust suppression was implemented on regular intervals.
+It is also recommended that dust-generating activities or earthworks as well as crushing areas need to be rescheduled or the frequency of application of dust control/suppressant increased especially during periods of high winds and if excessive visible dust is blowing towards where other employees are working or to the nearby residences outside the site in order to achieve the objective of the EMPr.
+No Issues observed regarding dust suppression for the reporting month.